 The new immigrants are likely to change the composition of the American population.
-Some demographers predict that by 2030, American and Europeans roots will not be a majority.
+Some demographers predict that by 2030, Americans and Europeans will not be a majority.
 Even the dominance of the English language is seen as uncertain.
 The problem is whether the diversity of origins will continue to maintain American Society as united as it has been so far.

-10 Americans
+Americans